Sapphic, Lesbian and WLW Erasure in Polyamory, Kink, and Other Alternative Sexuality Communities

 Why Do You Want This Specific Dynamic?

 I have often asked couples trying to find a unicorn why they are looking for this set-up in particular.
 I have rarely received satisfactory answers.
-So before you go any further, if you’re trying to find a unicorn, please ask yourselves this question and really interrogate it.
+So before you go any further, if you’re a couple looking for a unicorn, please ask yourselves this question and really interrogate it.
 Why can’t you date separately, if polyamory is what you want?
 Why don’t you try swinging instead if casual sexual experiences together are your priority?
 What is it specifically about a closed, three-way relationship with a bisexual woman that appeals to you so much?

 “It’s just what we want!” isn’t an answer, by the way.